rhdunn/xquery-intellij-plugin/docs/XPath 1.0 as 2.0 EBNF Grammar.md

    and `SchemaAttributeTest`.
 1. Added support for `NCName` in `PITest`.
 1. Added support for `*:NCName` wildcards.

+The following are differences to XPath 1.0 that change how the expression is
+interpreted:

+1. Only allow one `GeneralComp` without an `or`/`and` expression.

 The following keywords have been added to the *Reserved Function Names* list: